dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 <code>presign_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a></code>
 </dt>
 <dd>
- The presign object ID, the presign ID will be used as the sign MPC protocol ID.
+ The presign object ID, this ID will be used as the singature MPC protocol ID.
 </dd>
 <dt>
 <code>presign_output: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>